Kalabasa/leanrada.com/src/pages/works/dynastymap.md

 Political dynasties are prevalent in Philippine politics.

-We all know they're bad, but how can we justify that view?
+We all know they’re bad, but how can we justify that view?
 We can look into data and statistics.
 An easy way to study data is through data visualization.

 ![visualization of dynasties](../img/dynastymap_tags.png)